sghuang19/cs203b-fa20/project-report.md

 ### Crossover Point Estimation

  The crossover point means the size of matrix when the run-time of Strassen algorithm is faster than the Standard Matrix multiplication.
+ From the time complexity we know that the Strassen method is faster than the standard matrix multiplication, however, in practice for small matrices, Strassen's method has a significant overhead and conventional MM results in better performance.
+To overcome this, several authors mentioned in the provided paper have shown hybrid algorithms, by deploying Strassen's method in conjunction with conventional matrix multiplication.
+For our project, we explored the crossover point in practical ways, running the python code for both Strassen method and standard matrix multiplication.
+The concrete result is given in the empirical analysis, and is explained in different illustrations.

 <!-- TODO -->